moding-il/bizdoc.core/README.md

 Create a database of your choice and set it's _connectionString_ in appsettings.json.

-BizDoc will create the database objects.
+BizDoc will automatically create the database objects.

 ## Architecture

-BizDoc can be broken into two major parts: a. backend server objects, responsible for the business logic. b. front-end user interface, built as Angular components.
+BizDoc can be broken into two major parts: backend server objects, responsible for the business logic, and front-end user interface, built as Angular components.
-Commonly, a front-end component has a backing server object.
-For example, BizDoc *form* object will have a backend class that manages its lifetime events, and a corresponding front-end Angular component.
+Commonly, a front-end component has a matching backing server object.
+For example, BizDoc *form* object will have a backend class that manages its lifetime events, while a corresponding front-end Angular component will take care of presenting form data to user and respond to form input.
 Communication between the front-end and the backend is done through BizDoc APIs.

 BizDoc manages to following objects:

 * Form - Application details.
 * Report - Retrieve and present data.
-* Widget - Dashboard item.
+* Widget - Dashboard tile.
-* Utility - An administrative procedure.
+* Utility - Administrative procedure.
-* Type - Data source for list of values.
+* Type - Data source of list of values.
 * Cube - Index to form's data.
-* FlowAction - Workflow user option.
+* FlowAction - Workflow possible user option.
-* FlowNode - Workflow item.
+* FlowNode - Workflow node.
-* Rule - Server-side JS expression.
+* Rule - Server-side JavaScript expression.

-In addition to the managed objects above, BizDoc facilitates objects which doesn't have a backend object but is configured in configuration file:
+In addition to the managed objects above, BizDoc facilitates server side objects which doesn't have a backend object:

-* Folders - Trays of documents and display columns.
+* Folders - Trays of documents and possible display columns.
 * States - Document statuses.
-* Roles - Jobs in the organization.
+* Roles - Positions in the organization.
 * Guides - Step-by-step user guides.
-* Currencies - Facilitating exchange rate.
+* Currencies - Exchange rate.

-BizDoc configure its objects in bizdoc.json file.
-Upon run, Objects found in any of your project entry assembly or referenced assemblies are registered in this file.
+BizDoc configures both managed and none-managed server-side objects in bizdoc.json file.
+Upon run, managed objects found in any of your project assembly or referenced assemblies are registered automatically.

-> Open bizdoc.json and review your app configuration.
+> Open bizdoc.json and review your app's configuration.

-This file is updated either by BizDoc, by administrative utilities, or - edited manually.
+The configuration file is updated either by BizDoc, by administrative utilities, or can be edited manually.
+When the configuration changes, a copy of the previous configuration is kept in the /backups directory.

 If a BizDoc object has a front-end Angular component, the two is coupled by annotating the back-end class with the \[Template()\] attribute, and decorating the Angular component with the @BizDoc() attribute with a matching value.
-You can alter object Type and Template in configuration settings.

 BizDoc objects accepts .Net Core services using Dependency Injection (DI).
-In addition to .Net standard services, BizDoc provides its own services to access its functionality.
+BizDoc provides its own services to access its functionalities, as listed in the [services](#managed-objects) section.

-BizDoc maintains _Roles_.
-A _role_ is declared per _type_ and assigned _positions_ to type _keys_.
+BizDoc also maintains non managed objects such as _Roles_.
+A _role_ is declared per _type_ and assigned _positions_ per type _keys_.
 In addition to assigning roles to type keys, positions can be assigned to _patterns_, a regular expression, and to _groups_ of keys.

-BizDoc database can be SqlServer, MySQl or Oracle.
+BizDoc maintains its data in a database.
+Available database providers are SqlServer, MySQl and Oracle.
 The BizDoc database objects are created under the \[BizDoc\] schema.
-Commonly, developer creates their own database context to access custom database objects.
+In addition to the core database, developer commonly create their own database context to access custom database objects.
 Refer to .Net Core [EF](https://docs.microsoft.com/en-us/ef/core/get-started/index) on how to create and maintain Entity Framework context.

 BizDoc web user interface is aligned with [Material Design](https://material.angular.io/) guidelines.

-Mobile app can be developed using either Kotlin or [Xamarin](https://www.nuget.org/packages/BizDoc.Core.Xamarin/).
+User interface is responsive, supporting mobile browsers.
+If you wish to develop a dedicate Mobile app, we offer libraries for Flutter, Kotlin and [Xamarin](https://www.nuget.org/packages/BizDoc.Core.Xamarin/).

 ## Configuration

-BizDoc server-side behavior is set in _startup.cs_.
+BizDoc server-side behavior is set in startup.cs.
 You first register BizDoc services using AddBizDoc(), then consume it using UseBizDoc().

 BizDoc configuration includes licensing, SMTP and more.